awsdocs/aws-iot-docs/developerguide/iotevents-rule-action.md

 When you create an AWS IoT rule with this action, you must specify the following information:

+`batchMode`
+\(Optional\) Whether to process the event actions as a batch\.
+The default value is `false`\.
+When `batchMode` is `true` and the rule SQL statement evaluates to an Array, each Array element is treated as a separate message when it's sent to AWS IoT Events by calling [https://docs.aws.amazon.com/iotevents/latest/apireference/API_iotevents-data_BatchPutMessage.html](https://docs.aws.amazon.com/iotevents/latest/apireference/API_iotevents-data_BatchPutMessage.html)\.
+The resulting array can't have more than 10 messages\.
+When `batchMode` is `true`, you can't specify a `messageId`\.
+Supports substitution templates: No

 `inputName`
 The name of the AWS IoT Events input\.
 Supports substitution templates: API and AWS CLI only

 `messageId`
 \(Optional\) Use this to ensure that only one input \(message\) with a given `messageId` is processed by an AWS IoT Events detector\.
 You can use the `${newuuid()}` substitution template to generate a unique ID for each request\.
+When `batchMode` is `true`, you can't specify a `messageId`\-\-a new UUID value will be assigned\.
 Supports substitution templates: Yes

 `roleArn`